 Related: How To Take Your Calorie Burn Up A Notch

 While at the gym, you will see a variety of people doing a variety of strength and endurance exercises.
-When teaching a strength class, I always incorporate some exercises that will build muscle strength and some that involve muscle endurance to round out the participants training because as I said above, out in the real world, you never know whether you’ll need strength or endurance to complete everyday tasks.
+When teaching a strength class, I always incorporate some exercises that will build muscle strength and some that involve muscle endurance to round out the participants’ training because in the real world, you never know whether you’ll need strength or endurance to complete everyday tasks.

 Lastly, I want to dispel the myth that using heavy weight will bulk you up.
 Men genetically can develop more muscle mass through heavy lifting.
 However, women, for the most part, do not have the type of testosterone to create that huge muscle bound look.
-And remember more muscle is a good thing… the more muscle you have, the more calories your body will burn throughout the day and the more capable you are to perform any activity that comes your way.
+And remember: more muscle is a good thing.
+The more muscle you have, the more calories your body will burn throughout the day and the more capable you will be to perform any activity that comes your way.